Last updated: 7 August 2020

 Cookies used on our sites

 We have grouped the cookies used on our sites into four categories as set out below.
 As well the cookies we use, we work with third-party companies who place cookies on your device.
-For a list of third parties we use, please see our cookies management tool.
+For a list of third parties we use, please see our cookies management tool tool.
 Please note that the data they collect may also be subject to their privacy policies.

 When working with third-party companies we take steps to protect your data.
 For example, we place contractual limits on how data collected about people using our services is used and we regularly audit our sites to make sure only cookies we have authorised are being used.